freeCodeCamp/freeCodeCamp/guide/english/c/file-handling/index.md

 So how does this relate to `helloworld` and file IO?

 When you call `printf`, you are really just writing to a special file called `stdout`, short for __standard output__.

-`stdout` represents, well, the standard output as decided by your shell, which is usually the terminal.
+`stdout` represents the standard output as decided by your shell, which is usually the terminal.
-This explains why it printed to your screen. `stdout` is stream used by O's to display the output on the monitor or particularly in your terminal.
+This explains why it printed to your screen.

-There are two other streams (i.e. files) that are available to you with effort, `stdin` and `stderr`.
+There are two other streams (i.e. files) that are easily available, `stdin` and `stderr`.
-`stdin` represents the __standard input__, which your shell usually attaches to the keyboard in terms via keyboard service to console.
+`stdin` represents the __standard input__, which your shell usually attaches to the keyboard.
-`stderr` represents the __standard error__ output, which your shell usually attaches to the terminal but this time to display **errors**.
+`stderr` represents the __standard error__ output, which your shell usually attaches to the terminal.

 ### Rudimentary File IO, or How I Learnt to Lay Pipes
 Enough theory, let's get down to business by writing some code!